 Can you drive to your office in INR 1600 per month given the soaring prices of fuel in our country?
 Well, the Indian government feels that you can.

 They only allow so much without any bills.
 If your company allows you to submit bills and claim them as reimbursement, you are certainly lucky.

-In either case, please do ask you employer to include this component in your CTC, if its already not there.
+In either case, please do ask your employer to include this component in your CTC, if it is already not there.

 You are not required to furnish any bills/receipts to get this benefit to the extent of INR 19,200 per annum.

 Use HRA to tax maximum possible rebate on your rent, that you are paying.

 HRA amount is a percentage of Basic salary (40-50% varies by employer).

 The tax rebate (which could be a big one, believe me) that you get is dependent on complex Income tax rules.